patriciomassaro/JobSeeker/README.md

 ### Configure env variables

-You can then update configs in the `.env` files to customize your configurations.
+You can update the configs in the `.env` files to customize your configurations.

 Before deploying it, make sure you change at least the values for: